bioconnector/workshops2015/lessons/rnaseq-1day/01-alignment-counting.md

 Take a look at other options for dealing with paired-end data, strand-specific data, multi-mapping reads, etc.

 ```
-featureCounts -a chr4.gtf -o counts.txt -t exon -g gene_name -T 16 */accepted_hits.bam
+featureCounts -a chr4.gtf -o counts.txt -t exon -g gene_name -T 4 */accepted_hits.bam
 ```

 After mapping is complete, take a look at the summary file produced.
-Open up cyberduck and using SFTP, download the counts.txt file you just created.
+Open up cyberduck and using SFTP, download the counts.txt file you just created. ***Finally, terminate the AWS EC2 instance after you've downloaded all the data you need.***

 ## Resources